-Most social platforms have a series of guidelines or standards users must follow to continue using the platform.
+Most social platforms have guidelines, or standards users must follow to continue using the platform.
 If someone posts content that violates the rules Discord will ban their account and the IP address of their devices.

-Discord’s guidelines are reasonably self-explanatory as they must abide by laws and protect the experience for other users.
-Anyone who sends explicit messages to minors or harasses another user is sure to find themselves banned from the service.
+Discord’s guidelines are reasonably self-explanatory as they must abide by laws and protect the experience of other users.
+Anyone who sends explicit messages to minors or harasses another user will likely be banned from the service.

 How to Report Another User

-To action a report, Discord will need the User ID, a link to the message(s) the person is being reported for, and the Server ID.
+Discord will need the User ID, a link to the message(s) the person is being reported for, and the Server ID to action a report.
 Do not delete the messages from the person you’re reporting because you will need them for reporting.

 If you’re the channel admin, you need to do this: